Vidal Brujan Preview, Player Props: Rays vs. Marlins

-Vidal Brujan -- 0-for-2 in his most recent game -- will be in action for the Tampa Bay Rays against the Miami Marlins, with Sandy Alcantara on the mound, on August 29 at 6:40 PM ET.
+Vidal Brujan -- 1-for-3 in his last game -- will be in action for the Tampa Bay Rays versus the Miami Marlins, with Jesus Luzardo on the hill, on August 30 at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Yankees.
+In his previous game he had a one-hit showing (1-for-3) against the Marlins.

 Vidal Brujan Game Info & Props vs. the Marlins